ruipaulo/scenarios-vim/search-replace/step1/text.md

 **Ignore Case**

-By default search is case-insensitive.
+By default search is case-sensitive.
 It is possible to ignore case in a search by adding `\c` to the end of your search string

 Type `/` to enable search mode and type `this`